About the Delaware Valley

 Since its founding over 100 years ago, the PBK Association of the Delaware Valley has a proud history of working to create a strong network for its members by hosting social and educational activities and exploring culutural offerings in our community and hosting a LinkedIn group.

-Additionally, the Association has for many years sponsored book awards to recognize graduating high school students selected by their schools for academic accomplishment consistent with the principles of Phi Beta Kappa.
+Additionally, the Association has for many years sponsored an annual Book Award to recognize graduating high school students selected by their schools for academic accomplishment consistent with the principles of Phi Beta Kappa.
 This program now includes approximately 65 high schools across the Delaware Valley region and is open to additional high schools that wish to participate.

 PBK Alumni Association of the Delaware Valley members are welcomed to attend national PBK Visiting Scholars programs, when held at nearby university and college chapters.
 Members of the Association have attended PBK induction ceremonies at local universities and colleges to assist in welcoming new members into the PBK Alumni family for their life and careers after their undergraduate studies.

-More recently, the Association is developing and promoting Young Professional social, educational and networking opportunities for recent PBK graduates from around the country who now work and live in the Delaware Valley, tailored to the interests, time constraints, and resources of members in the first several decades after college and university.
+The Association has an active Young Professionals component for social, educational and networking opportunities for recent PBK graduates from around the country who now work and live in the Delaware Valley, tailored to the interests of members in the first several decades after college and university.

 Mary Ann Meyers